Java

 }

-The registry will keep only metrics with the label __name__ matching the regex my_counter_abc_total|my_second_counter_abc_total, and with the label k1 matching the regex v1.
+The registry will keep only metrics with the label __name__

-In your LogzioConfig() constructor
+in your LogzioConfig()

 @Override